JJLongoria/aura-helper-metadata-factory/README.md

   - Object | Array\<MetadataDetail\>
 - **root**: Path to the Salesforce project root
   - String
+- **groupGlobalActions**: True to group global quick actions on "GlobalActions" group, false to include as object and item.
+Optional
+  - Boolean

 ### **Return:**
 Returns a Metadata JSON Object with the data from the local project